Showing posts with label piranesi. Show all posts

 Arriaga is a fascinating figure.
 Often called the Spanish Mozart, he was more the Spanish Schubert – he only lived 20 years (1806-1826), and coincides with Schubert, not Mozart.
 Pretty much forgotten immediately after his death, that has had the happy consequence that the only editions of his works that survive are modern, and freely downloadable.
 Sad that we’ve lost quite a few works, but the string quartets plus Overture Opus 20 give a hint of what he could do – and could have done.

 On the metro to Indautxu – mostly to validate my 72-hour city pass – only 20 euros.
 Metro modern, but with a design quirk: you enter above the two tracks, then descend stairs to the platform you want.
 Curious to see the trains under you, with only a low wall.
 Signage in the carriages not very good – Barcelona’s far better.
-But very cheap – 80 cents with an oyster-type card used by most.
+But very cheap – 80 cents with an Oyster-type card used by most.

 North to the Doña Casilda Iturrizar Park, domainted by the looming and rather incongruous Iberdrola Tower – all 40 floors of it.
 The park reminded me of the Parc des Buttes-Chaumont made from a quarry in Paris – similarly slopping.
 Indeed, much of Bilbao is hilly – part of its charm.